-- The Castle is a local museum, centrally located, so it is easily accessible to students in the Norwich area. - There is a wide range of artwork and artefacts from a variety of ages, places and cultures. - There is readily available information to help with your research. - The museum staff are friendly and approachable and will try to help where they can. - Importantly, moderators and teachers love to see first-hand research!
-This includes actually seeing paintings and objects in the flesh not just from reproductions and also finding out things for yourself.
-It also means producing drawings and sketches from life in other words, having the actual object in front of you!
+- The Castle is a local museum, centrally located, so it is easily accessible to students in the Norwich area. - There is a wide range of artwork and artefacts from a variety of ages, places and cultures. - There is readily available information to help with your research. - The museum staff is friendly and approachable and will try to help where they can.

+But importantly, Moderators and teachers love to see first hand research!
+This includes actually seeing paintings and objects "in the flesh" not just from reproductions and also finding out stuff for yourself.
+It also means producing drawings and sketches "from life"; in other words, having the actual thing in front of you!